 - essential oils – I used

-FYI, I order Young Living essential oils for DIY projects I put straight on my skin or if I’m going to ingest them.
-But I feel very comfortable using essential oils from Amazon in this project.
+FYI, I show Young Living essential oils in the photo below but I feel very comfortable using essential oils from Amazon for this project.

 Cut the birdseye pique fabric into squares.

 Fill the jar about 3/4ths full with a 50/50 mixture of water and vinegar.
-Then add about 20 drops of lavender plus a few citrus and 10-20 tea tree.
+Then add about 20 drops of lavender plus a few drops of citrus oil and 10-20 drops of tea tree oil.

 Wad up the fabric squares and put them into the jar one at a time.

 That’s all there is to homemade dryer sheets!
 And the best part is you can control the amount of scent or don’t add any at all if you’re extra sensitive.

 Pull one out and throw it into the dryer with your clothes or linens.